thunderrabbit/robnugen-journal-entries/2020/12/01state-of-my-life-address.md

 20. Eight men including 2 new men attended MKP Japan's first weekly meeting of December.
 21. I've been taking Dmitri's _The Inspiration Process_ course, and got from "I want more money and recognition for my heart work, but
     I get ignored instead" to "I want to be the expensive guy, but I get ignored instead."
 Step by step.
+22. When I go to JB, I don't bring shoes.
+I just put on socks outside the door.
+23. I've been working at SCC twice a month.
+Lots of fun there and meeting new people, Mirika most recently.